openstack/openstack-manuals/doc/cli-reference/source/ironic.rst

 ``--fields <field> [<field> ...]``
   One or more chassis fields.
 Only these fields will be fetched from the server.
-Can not be used when ':option:`--` detail' is specified.
+Can not be used when '--detail' is specified.

 .. _ironic_chassis-node-list: